Proven-Paradox/shaper-system/Modules/Summoning.md

 ***

 # Advanced Options
-When using the [Summon](#summon) Ability and paying at least 12 MP to use it, the summoned creature gains an Advanced Option.
-These are additional options that empower your Summon Ally.
+When using the [Summon](#summon) Ability and paying at least 12 MP to use it, the summoned creature gains one of the following Advanced Options.

 ## Universal Advanced Options
 These options are available to all summon configurations.